How to determine the EMC

 The following table shows the EMC of paddy under different storage conditions.
 The green colored areas represent the desirable environmental conditions for safe storage of paddy or rough rice in the tropics.
 The yellow areas represent conditions for safe seed storage.
 Grain needs to be stored at less than 14% moisture and seed at less than 12%.

-- red: wet paddy - needs to be dried,
+- orange: wet paddy - needs to be dried

 - yellow: safe for storing seeds

-Example: Paddy at 77% relative humidity and 32ºC air temperature, paddy will attain 13.9% moisture content (shown in green in the table above) that is, safe for storage.
-If at the same temperature, the relative humidity rises to 85% or higher, over time grain exposed to the ambient air will reach an equilibrium moisture content of approximately 15.5% (shown in red in the table above) making the grain prone to quality deterioration.
+A paddy at 77% relative humidity and 32ºC air temperature will attain 13.9% moisture content (shown in green in the table above) that is, safe for storage.
+If at the same temperature, the relative humidity rises to 85% or higher, over time grain exposed to the ambient air will reach an equilibrium moisture content of approximately 15.5% (shown in orange in the table above) making the grain prone to quality deterioration.